asadmisrani/capstonemodule1.github.io/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank to Microverse.
+I would like to thank to Cindy Shin design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>